Avs carve up Golden Knights to close trip strong

 MacKinnon, who had two assists, became the fifth player in franchise history to open the season with a point streak of at least 10 games.

 William Karlsson scored the lone goal for Vegas.
 Marc-Andre Fleury made 22 saves on 26 shots before being pulled with 7:24 left in the second period.
-Garret Sparks, making his Golden Knights debut, finished up and had 12 saves on 14 shots.
+Garret Sparks, making his Golden Knights debut, finished up and had 12 saves.

 Colorado needed just 28 seconds to take a 1-0 lead as Bellemare — who spent the last two years with Vegas — intercepted a Mark Stone clearing pass near the blue line and then beat Fleury glove-side with a wrist shot from the slot.